 But with the exception of MacDonald's sermons, much of this material has slipped into near oblivion over time.
 The conservative religious presses refuse to publish material that they regard as too heretical and too iconoclastic, and the more liberal presses refuse to publish material that they regard as too anachronistic.

 Thanks to the internet, however, some of the older titles are currently being revived, and you can download several of them from Gary Amirault's Tentmaker web site by clicking here.

 I repeat: No publisher is under any obligation to publish anything that, for whatever reason, he or she finds unacceptable.
 But if one is looking for an explanation of why so many within the evangelical community, even among the more elite scholars, are so woefully ignorant of how universalists interpret the New Testament and put theological ideas together, one need only consider how few of them have ever encountered a vigorous and sustained defense of the doctrine of universal reconciliation.

-Thomas Talbott - Professor Emeritus of Philosophy, Willamette University
+Thomas Talbott - Professor Emeritus of Philosophy, Willamette University.
+Shared with permission.

 All throughout history, whether it be in Christendom or Islam, the East or the West, in communist countries or capitalist ones, censoring resulted in unnecessary oppression and cruelty.
 You can speak out against that which is false without using the state to silence those you disagree with.
 When all opinions and arguments can be heard (no matter how egregious), the truth will win out in the end.